invertedv/testGo/docs/gomFile.md

 <br><br>
 - strats2: \<field list\><br>
 a comma-separated list of the fields to stratify on for the second pass.
-  If you wish
-  to conduct random sampling rather than stratified sampling, specify a single
+  If you wish to conduct random sampling rather than stratified sampling, specify a single
   field: "noGroups".
 - sampleSize2: \<int\><br>
-the target sample size for pass 2;
+the target sample size for pass 2.
 - pass2Strat: \<table name\><br>
-is the name of ClickHouse table to create with the stratification summary.
+the name of ClickHouse table to create with the stratification summary.
 - pass2Sample: \<table name\><br>
 the name of the ClickHouse table to create with the sampled loans.
 <br><br>